UQ: Uncertainty Quantification for High-Performance Computing, May 2-4, 2012

 The future designs of large peta and exascale supercomputing systems will require a paradigm shift in the development of mathematical algorithms and theory.
 The field of computational uncertainty quantification will have a unique role to play in maximizing the knowledge that can be gained through the full utilization of these supercomputing systems.
 Key drivers to developing effective mathematical methods for these systems will be achieved through algorithms and theory that expose hierarchies of parallel work while minimizing the power cost of data movement and communication.

-Speakers will address both theoretical and computation issues involved with UQ in high performance computing (HPC).
-Specific topics will include Scalable algorithms for UQ, Calibration, estimation and identification, and Data-driven reduced order models for UQ.
+Speakers addressed both theoretical and computation issues involved with UQ in high performance computing (HPC).
+Specific topics included Scalable algorithms for UQ, Calibration, estimation and identification, and Data-driven reduced order models for UQ.

 Format

-Participation is open for a limited number of external registrants.
-The expected outcome of this workshop is to foster new links betweenpeople that have strengths in UQ science with people that have strengths in HPC.
+Participation was open for a limited number of external registrants.
+The expected outcome of this workshop was to foster new links between people that have strengths in UQ science with people that have strengths in HPC.

 Wednesday, May 2, 2012